 User data, Project and Session metadata, and Session markups are stored on SQL servers.
 Actual Project and Session documents reside on Amazon Simple Storage Service (Amazon S3) servers.

-Bluebeam Studio has two separate insulated instances for data residency concerns.
-Both are accessible from anywhere in the world and located in the United States and the United Kingdom.
+Bluebeam Studio has two separate insulated instances for data residency concerns, located in the United States and the United Kingdom.
+The SQL and S3 buckets containing customer data are not shared between the two instances.
+Both instances are accessible from anywhere in the world.

 SLA’s for Amazon EC2 and Amazon S3 can be found in following locations:

 In addition to encryption of all SQL server backups and developer hard drives, all documents are automatically encrypted when uploaded to a Studio Session or Project using Revu 2015 and above, as described below.

 All data is encrypted at-rest (AES-256 encryption) and in-transit.
 Data transfer is encrypted in transit via TLS1.2* between the Revu client and Amazon S3.
 In the server environment, files are encrypted in Amazon’s S3 service.
 SQL database backups are stored on encrypted volumes.